 Quick Summary

-• The EU green-lit the Gibraltar treaty on April 1, 2026, with July 15 as the provisional start date
+- EU member states unanimously backed the Gibraltar treaty on 1 April 2026, with 15 July 2026 as the provisional application date (as of May 2026)

 Why July 15 and Not April 10?

-The original target was April 10, 2026.
-That date slipped after legal-linguistic reviews took longer than expected and both sides decided it made no sense to start the new border system just before the peak Easter and summer travel period.
-Moving to July 15 gives agencies and businesses three extra months to prepare, and it avoids rolling out a new border model when the queues are already at their worst.
+The original proposed date was 10 April 2026.
+That date slipped after legal-linguistic reviews took longer than expected, and both sides decided it made no sense to start the new border system just before the peak Easter and summer travel period.
+Moving to 15 July gives agencies and businesses extra time to prepare and avoids rolling out a new border model when queues are already at their worst.

-Gibraltar's Chief Minister Fabian Picardo described the revised date as providing "certainty and breathing space," which is a reasonable way to put it.
-From La Linea's perspective, that breathing space has been useful.
-Local employers, landlords, and commuters have had more time to understand what's actually coming.
+Gibraltar's Chief Minister described the revised date as providing certainty and breathing space.
+From La Línea's perspective, that breathing space has been useful.
+Local employers, landlords, and commuters have had more time to understand what is actually coming.

 What Physically Changes at the Border?